Tooth decay: Treatment

 Most importantly, whether the carious lesion is cavitated or non-cavitated dictates the management.
 Clinical assessment of whether the lesion is active or arrested is also important.
 Noncavitated lesions can be stopped, and remineralization can occur under the right conditions.
-However, this may require extensive changes to the diet (reduction in frequency of refined sugars), improved oral hygiene (toothbrushing twice per day with fluoride toothpaste and daily flossing), and regular application of topical fluoride.
+However, this may require extensive changes to the diet (reducing the frequency of refined sugar consumption), improved oral hygiene (toothbrushing twice per day with fluoride toothpaste and daily flossing), and regular application of topical fluoride.
 More recently, Immunoglobulin Y specific to Streptococcus mutans has been used to suppress growth of S. mutans.
 Such management of a carious lesion is termed "non-operative" since no drilling is carried out on the tooth.
 Non-operative treatment requires excellent understanding and motivation from the individual; otherwise, the decay will continue.

 Once a lesion has cavitated, especially if dentin is involved, remineralization is much more difficult, and a dental restoration is usually indicated ("operative treatment").
-Before a restoration can be placed, all of the decay must be removed; otherwise, it will continue to progress underneath the filling.
-Sometimes, a small amount of decay can be left if it is entombed and there is a seal that isolates the bacteria from their substrate.
+Before a restoration can be placed, all decay must be removed; otherwise, it will continue to progress underneath the filling.
+Sometimes, a small amount of decay can remain if it is entombed and a seal isolates the bacteria from their substrate.
 This can be likened to placing a glass container over a candle, which burns itself out once the oxygen is used up.
 Techniques such as stepwise caries removal are designed to avoid exposure of the dental pulp and overall reduction of the amount of tooth substance that requires removal before the final filling is placed.
 Often, enamel, which overlies decayed dentin, must also be removed as it is unsupported and susceptible to fracture.
-The modern decision-making process with regards the activity of the lesion, and whether it is cavitated, is summarized in the table.
+The modern decision-making process regarding the activity of the lesion, and whether it is cavitated, is summarized in the table.

 Destroyed tooth structure does not fully regenerate, although remineralization of very small carious lesions may occur if dental hygiene is kept at an optimal level.
 For the small lesions, topical fluoride is sometimes used to encourage remineralization.
-For larger lesions, the progression of dental caries can be stopped by treatment.
+For larger lesions, the progression of dental caries can be stopped with treatment.
 The goal of treatment is to preserve tooth structures and prevent further destruction of the tooth.
-Aggressive treatment, by filling, of incipient carious lesions, places where there is superficial damage to the enamel, is controversial as they may heal themselves, while once a filling is performed, it will eventually have to be redone, and the site serves as a vulnerable site for further decay.
+Aggressive treatment, by filling, of incipient carious lesions, places where there is superficial damage to the enamel, is controversial, as they may heal themselves, while once a filling is performed, it will eventually have to be redone, and the site serves as a vulnerable site for further decay.